InnerSourceCommons/InnerSourceLearningPath/contributor/02-becoming-a-contributor-script.md

 order to meaningfully use it.
 At the end of the day you make your success dependent on another team.

+-> -> Show dealing with dependencies slide 3

 X: The typical solution is to cut dependencies whereever possible.
 This means that you can move independent and faster.
 It also means that you will duplicate effort that others already invested.
 InnerSource gives you a path in between the